-Growing up, good old fashion chicken and dumplings stew was in frequent rotation during the chilly Fall weather and an old fashion comfort food that's so easy to make!
-I love the leftover stew for lunch, so my recipe is for two but it makes about 4 serving.
-One bowl just isn't enough!
+Growing up, homemade chicken and bisquick dumplings were in frequent rotation during the chilly Fall weather. and an old fashion comfort food that's so easy to make!
+I love the leftovers for lunch and my recipe is for two people but it makes about 4 serving because one bowl just isn't enough!

 Bisquick mix - you can make your own mix from scratch but the Bisquick is easy and it's what Mom used so I'm staying true to her recipe.

 Butter - always use salted butter for this recipe.

 Milk - fresh milk, (whole or reduced-fat) is the first and best choice, but in a pinch evaporated milk gets the job done, just add a little water to it first.
 I have small cans of evaporated milk on hand when I need milk for cooking.

 Apple juice - I keep small bottles of Martinelli's on hand.
 If you don't use the whole bottle, freeze the remaining in ice cube trays.

 Whole roasted chicken - buy an already cooked chicken or use leftovers.

 Chicken stock - canned chicken broth or homemade, it all works

 Frozen peas - if all you have on hand is canned peas then put them into the stew a couple of minutes before done so they don't get mushy.